j-maas/recipe-box/README.md

   - [ ] Filter recipes.
 - Recipe
   - [x] Indicate how many ingredients there are in ingredient heading.
+  - [ ] Do not strike through checked ingredients.
-  - [ ] Switch for showing/hiding quantities in description.
+  - [x] Show quantities in method.
 This is helpful when assembling ingredients while cooking.
   - [ ] Highlight occurrences of ingredients on hover.
   - [ ] Allow setting portions.
   - [ ] Embed timers.